 Time-based RSUs are converted into shares of Intevac common stock upon vesting on a one-for-one basis.
 Time-based RSUs typically are scheduled to vest over three and/or four years.
 Vesting of time-based RSUs is subject to the grantee's continued service with Intevac.
 The compensation expense related to these awards is determined using the fair market value of Intevac common stock on the date of the grant, and the compensation expense is recognized over the vesting period.
-At January 2, 2021, Intevac had \$2.5 million of total unrecognized compensation expense related to RSUs that will be recognized over the weighted-average period of 1.50 years.
+At January 1, 2022, Intevac had \$3.0 million of total unrecognized compensation expense related to RSUs that will be recognized over the weighted-average period of 1.39 years.

-In May 2020, we granted 109,465 performance-based restricted stock units ("PRSUs") to members of our senior management.
-The PRSUs were issued collectively in four separate tranches with individual one-year performance periods beginning in May 2020, 2021, 2022 and 2023, respectively.
-Vesting of the PRSUs is based on the performance of our common stock relative to the performance of a peer group.
+In May 2021, we granted 126,320 performance-based restricted stock units ("PRSUs") to members of our senior management.
+The number of PRSUs that will vest is determined by our common stock achieving a certain Total Shareholder Return ("TSR") for the Company, relative to the TSR of a specified peer group over a measurement period of two years from the time of grant.
 The fair value of each PRSU award was estimated on the date of grant using a Monte Carlo simulation.
-PRSU activity is included in the above RSU tables.
-At the end of each performance measurement period, the Compensation Committee will determine the achievement against the performance objectives.
-Any earned PRSU awards will vest 100% after the end of the applicable performance measurement period.
+PRSU activity is included in the above RSU table.
+At the end of the performance measurement period, the Compensation Committee of the Board of Directors (the "Compensation Committee") will determine the achievement against the performance objectives.
+Depending on the Company's TSR relative to the peer group TSR, the actual number of shares that will be vested for each PRSU grant can range from zero to 200% of the initial grant.